FIIT-TEAM8/team_documentation/docs/devEnvironment.md

 ```
 docker-compose --env-file ./local.env up -d
 ```
 The services are available on your localhost:PORT.
 The ports used can be checked in the **docker-compose.yml** file you just ran, but they are the same values as our production environment.
+Your development environment is ready to go when containers **es_indexer** and **es_setup** have exited, which usually takes about 1 minute after start.

+By default all services are configured to only use 1 CPU and 1 GB of RAM, except for elastic which is configured to use 4 GB of RAM, which is the minimum required by this application.
+This limitation improves performance for your machine when development environment is active.

 This configuration will replicate our [**data_infrastructure**](https://github.com/FIIT-TEAM8/data_infrastructure), meaning you will have mongo, express, postgres and elastic configured and ready to go.
 Elastic runs on a single-node configuration with SSL configured.
 Login credentials can be found inside local.env file.